puresealab/NewStack_Testdrive/README.md

 # Additional customizations

-In order to run in non-test drive labs, it is necessary to modify the array and API keys at the following locations:
+In order to run kuberenetes PSO in a non-test drive labs, it is necessary to modify the array and API keys at the following location:
 For kubernetes, modify the kubernetes_yaml/pso_values.yaml

+To run the ansible demo in a non-test drive lab, it is necesarry to modify the array and API keys at the following location: ansible_playbooks/testdrive_vars.yaml

 We also suspect that existing firewall rules can cause problems.
 I would run an iptables -F to be sure.
 Testing has mostly been done using the minimal CentOS 7 install.